 What Is Reference-Based Pricing?

-Also known as Medicare Reference-Based Pricing, Reference Pricing, or others, reference-based pricing describes any claim pricing methodology grounded in analysis of an objective value for medical services, and adjudicating medical claims based on some multiple of that value.
+Also known as Medicare Reference-Based Pricing, Reference Pricing, or other terms, reference-based pricing describes any claim pricing methodology grounded in analysis of an objective value for medical services, and adjudicating medical claims based on some multiple of that value.
 Popular parameters used for reference-based pricing include Medicare pricing, the provider’s reported costs, average wholesale price, third party databases, and more.
-Simply put, reference-based pricing is so-named because the plan’s pricing is based on a reference.
+Simply put, reference-based pricing is so named because the plan’s pricing is based on a reference.

 Reference-based pricing is a payment methodology that replaces or enhances a health plan’s traditional “usual and customary” pricing for non-contracted claims.
 Rather than calculating the average charge of providers in a geographic area or a similar traditional methodology, a health plan utilizing reference-based pricing instead adjudicates its allowable amount for medical claims based on its chosen metric (most commonly Medicare rates, or a certain percentage above those rates), which is a price that the payor deems reasonable.
 This presents a much more objective framework for determining reasonable and market-based payments – since billed charges (and therefore the traditional PPO model of percentage discounts off of those billed charges) are so often nonsensical.